Big Wall Episode #13 - Roofs

-This is probably easier to practice without an actual rock than some of the other skills required.
+Steep aid is probably the easiest thing to practice without an actual rock (other than pooping in a bag).
 A playground monkey bars can be a great place and if your carabiners don't easily clip to the bars, you can girth hitch a sling to each one before clipping.
 If it's too easy, try skipping bars.
 You can also set up a 10-25 foot rope between trees with butterfly knots tied periodically and practice that way, if it sags too much, throw it on a grigri and use an ascender and a carabiner or pulley for a 3:1.
 It's such an inefficient system to do that you won't get more than 2kn on your rope before your weight is on it.
 Dynamic ropes will stretch too much, use static!

 These techniques are applied to ANY lateral aid climbing.
 Even if your feet are on the wall the entire time or if it is steep like Leaning Tower but not impossible to touch the wall between moves, or just straight up overhanging, these same skills are required.
 Your angle while you dangle doesn't matter and the best practice you can do is a full on roof.

 Rant: Why is it called a roof???
 It should be called a ceiling.
 Rant over.